microsoft/api-guidelines/Guidelines.md

 Clear examples of breaking changes:

 1. Removing or renaming APIs or API parameters
-2. Changes in behavior for an existing API
+2. Changes in behaviour for an existing API
 3. Changes in Error Codes and Fault Contracts
 4. Anything that would violate the [Principle of Least Astonishment][principle-of-least-astonishment]